 I hired a carpenter once to make up some shelving units.
 He asked me how deep I wanted the shelves and I explained that they should be “about a foot deep”.
 His response was that there is “no ‘about’ on the ruler”.
 He then changed the question to: “What’s the biggest thing you plan to put on them?”
 The shelves turned out to be 14 inches deep.
 Often, changing the question leads to a more useful answer.

-Using project management artefacts not only allows you to clarify requirements, they also allow you explain clearly the consequences of a change.
-A change request document, showing the impact a change would have on scope, schedule, budget, resources and quality makes sobering reading for a client.
+Using project management artefacts not only allows you to clarify requirements, but they also allow you to explain clearly the consequences of a change.
+A change request document, showing the impact a change would have on scope, schedule, budget, resources, and quality makes sobering reading for a client.
 It is important not to refuse the request, but instead show tangibly the consequences of the request.
 Another useful aspect of the change request document is the section where alternative solutions are considered.
 Can we achieve the same thing in a different manner?

 If you remember back to Project Integration Management from your PMP© studies, you will have seen change requests come in and subsequently analysed by the Change Control Board.
 However, this analysis can be used to provide feedback to the originating stakeholder and lead to a more acceptable request being made.
 The important point is that the change request document be used to convey the project team’s understanding of the request and the consequences they think will accrue from the change.
 Instead of unilaterally accepting or rejecting the request, we can use the analysis to ensure that we interpreted the request correctly and offer the chance to adjust the request to reduce the costs involved.

-When dealing with stakeholders, it is important to deal in facts not supposition.
+When dealing with stakeholders, it is important to deal in facts, not supposition.
 Using project management artefacts, such as requirements lists, change request analysis documents, issue logs and status reports, the Project Manager can offer tangible feedback to the stakeholders.
 While face-to-face discussions are the most effective communication mechanisms, focusing the discussion on a hard-copy artefact will be more effective in achieving common understanding and binding agreements.